Biodiversity STREAMS Garden and SCIENTIX 4 Outdoor learning at Dublin West Education Centre

 The Phases in the evolution of our STEAM/STREAMS Biodiversity Garden◦

-◦Phases, 1 and 2 These phases would collaboratively build and develop universal and rounded competencies around and beyond STEAM - knowledge, skills, creativity and attitudes - to be proactive environmental citizens in an ever changing world, in which climate awareness, change and Digital and Green technologies are part and parcel of the way we live today.
+◦Phases, 1 and 2 : 2021-2022 These phases would collaboratively build and develop universal and rounded competencies around and beyond STEAM towards STREAMS education - knowledge, skills, creativity and attitudes - to be proactive environmental citizens in an ever changing world, in which climate awareness, change and Digital and Green technologies and sustainability are part and parcel of the way we live today.

-A Celtic-inspired “dream” garden for exploring ideas and welcoming biodiversity back.
+A Celtic-inspired “STREAMS” garden for exploring biodiversity and incorporating emerging technologies in sustainable ways.
 A large, circular, paved area of cobbled grey stone.
 Black, curved benches made from recycled plastic arranged around the edges.
-A central circular grass area featuring a Celtic Trinity Knot of paving stones set in grass.
+A central circular grass area featuring a Celtic Trinity Knot of paving/solar stones set in grass.
 In the centre an Ogham stone engraved by the children to connect with their ancient traditions.
 Surrounding the paved area a shallow hill-like mound hugging the seating area and covered in grass.
 A grounded, comfortable seating area but not enclosed.
+Each area will have incorporated XR, AI, and sustainable STE(A)MS projects to inspire innovative initiatives from local schools.
+The schools 'adopt' the Garden each term and transform the 'landscape' to be STREAMS alive!
+There will be vertical garden features and microbit programmes also to explore soil degradation and hydroponics.

 Moving out from the seating circle there will be a raised bed area with wild flowers and herbs following the circular curve created by the seating area and mirroring the curve of the education centre.
 This will feature five recycled plastic raised beds of various heights to inclusively suit accessibility, creating a sensory garden with appropriate planting.